Annual Awards Banquet Invitation

 Candidate for Treasurer

-2023 NCW Illustrated Poem Contest: The Healing Power of Chemistry
+2024 NCW Illustrated Poem Contest: Picture Perfect Chemistry

 The Orlando Section of the American Chemical Society (ACS) is hosting an illustrated poem contest for students in Kindergarten through 12th grade.
 Entries must be sponsored by a local school or community group for verification purposes.